Line Bundles on The First Drinfeld Covering: Line bundles on the first Drinfeld covering

 arising from the long exact sequence of the functor $\Gamma(X_{\et}, -)$ applied to the sequence

-of sheaves of $X_{\et}$, which is exact because $n$ is invertible in $K$ \cite[\S 3.2]{PJ}.
-There is a more explicit description of this sequence, which we summarise now.
-References in the case of schemes are \cite[Tag 03PK]{STACK}, \cite[\S III.4]{MIL}, from which the case for rigid spaces can be deduced mutatis mutandis.
+of sheaves of $X_{\et}$, which is exact because $n$ is invertible in $K$; see \cite[Section~3.2]{PJ}.
+There is a more explicit description of this sequence, which we now summarise.
+References in the case of schemes are \cite[Tag 03PK]{STACK} and \cite[Section~III.4]{MIL}, from which the case for rigid spaces can be deduced \textit{mutatis mutandis}.

-Let $\{(\sL, \alpha)\} / \! \cong$ be the set of pairs $(\sL, \alpha)$, where $\sL \in \Pic(X)$ and $\alpha \colon \sL^{\otimes n} \xrightarrow{\sim} \OO_X$ is an $\OO_X$-linear isomorphism, considered up to the natural notion of isomorphism.
-The set $\{(\sL, \alpha)\} /\! \cong$ forms an abelian group and there is an isomorphism of short exact sequences,
+Let $\{(\sL, \alpha)\} / \! \cong$ be the set of pairs $(\sL, \alpha)$, where $\sL \in \Pic(X)$ and $\alpha \colon \sL^{\otimes n} \xrightarrow{\lowsim} \OO_X$ is an $\OO_X$-linear isomorphism, considered up to the natural notion of isomorphism.
+The set $\{(\sL, \alpha)\} /\! \cong$ forms an abelian group, and there is an isomorphism of short exact sequences